coinpal-io/plug_prestashop/README.md

 Go to the PrestaShop Section and Click Orders.

-You will see the test orders marked as “Paid”.
+You will see the test orders marked as "Paid".

 Check whether coins are settled to the CoinPal wallet.

 You may also use a Block Explorer to verify if the transaction was processed.

-After the verification of the above steps is completed, it means that the connection with Coinpal is successful.
+After the verification of the above steps is completed, it means that the connection with CoinPal is successful.